orlando/web-launchpad/README.md

 Using Web Audio API + Web MIDI Api to sample using a Novation Launchpad.
 Now you can be [Madeon](https://www.youtube.com/watch?v=lTx3G6h2xyA)

-I developed this demo for a talk that I gave at [Chilango Rails](http://chilangorails.com/)
+The first version of this demo was developed for a talk that I gave at [Chilango Rails](http://chilangorails.com/).

+The current one was develop for a talk that I gave at [Chela.js](http://chelajs.com/)

 ## Get it running